 The question you must ask is this… does he have your best interest in mind?

-Bottom line, always get references from other agents that the marketer or the agency has dealt with.
+Bottom line, always get references from other final expense insurance agents that the marketer or the agency has dealt with.

 Sniff out the bad apples from the beginning!

 Training and mentoring is INCREDIBLY important as you begin your career selling final expense life insurance.

 For example, here are some of the questions you want to ask your recruiter:

 - Do you offer comprehensive final expense training?

 - Beyond online videos, what is your strategy in helping me succeed?

 - Do you have on-going sales training opportunities, in-person and virtually?